Buddhism now

 New

-• Morning meditation — The path does not end with the realisation of emptiness.
+• Morning meditation — Buddha’s path is not one of striving.

 Perfect Wisdom